Preet-Singhvi/BrainSight-AI/README.md

 2. Props Management: Handles component-specific state and actions passed as props, enabling components to communicate and manage their own local state.

 # Real-Time Updates
-The application uses a polling mechanism to ensure that patient data is updated automatically:
+The application now supports real-time updates using WebSockets along with the existing polling mechanism:
+1. WebSocket Integration: The frontend receives real-time notifications when a new patient is added, allowing for immediate updates to the UI.
-1. Polling Interval: A GET request is made every 10 seconds to fetch the latest patient data and reflect any database changes without needing a manual refresh.
+2. Polling Interval: A GET request is made every 10 seconds to fetch the latest patient data and reflect any database changes without needing a manual refresh.

 # Components
 1. Dashboard: Displays patient information in a table and allows adding new patients.